f/awesome-chatgpt-prompts/PROMPTS.md

 ---

-## TRAVEL COMPANION ${optional}
+## TRAVEL COMPANION [OPTIONAL]

-**${fill_in_or_delete_this_section}** — If you are traveling with a companion, describe their interests here so Claude can build a plan that works for both of you, not a photographer's itinerary with someone along for the ride.
+[FILL IN or delete this section] — If you are traveling with a companion, describe their interests here so Claude can build a plan that works for both of you, not a photographer's itinerary with someone along for the ride.

-> ${example}: My wife travels with me.
-She enjoys boutique shopping (not chains or department stores), aperitivo culture, neighborhood wandering in places that feel local, and unusual cultural experiences including ossuaries and catacombs.
-She is game for off-the-beaten-path locations.
-Build shared experiences into the plan — she is not a separate itinerary to manage.
+> [EXAMPLE]: My partner travels with me for the entire trip.
+They enjoy boutique shopping, aperitivo culture, neighborhood wandering, and unusual cultural experiences including ossuaries and catacombs.
+They are game for unusual locations.
+Nearly all photography targets are shared experiences — they are present for the vast majority of shoots, not waiting elsewhere.
+The only genuinely solo time is pre-dawn sessions.
+Build shared experiences into the plan, not a parallel track.

+**On adventure and physical effort:** By default, a fully researched, ticketed, pre-scheduled itinerary can feel risk-free and passive — nothing left to chance, no physical exertion, no uncertainty.
+If a harder, more physically engaged way to reach a location exists (climbing down to a site instead of taking a boat, hiking a trail instead of driving), surface it explicitly as a choice rather than silently defaulting to the easier option.
+Don't just describe the harder option — check the return logistics too (e.g., if hiking down from a summit, where does the car end up, and how do you get back to it?).

+**On fatigue:** Don't assume unlimited energy across a multi-city trip.
+Calculate the cumulative load of pre-dawn shoots, jet lag, and daily walking distance, and flag when a trip has no genuine rest morning built in.
+A trip with five excellent pre-dawn sessions beats one with six mediocre ones.
+Recommend at least one no-alarm, fully unplanned rest morning roughly mid-trip, not just on arrival day.

 ---

 ## THE TRIP

-**Destination:** [FILL IN — e.g., "Portugal: Lisbon, Porto, Sintra"] **Departure:** [FILL IN — e.g., "LAX, Sept 16, 3:05 PM"]
+**Destination:** [FILL IN — e.g., "Italy: Rome, Venice, Milan"] **Departure:** [FILL IN — e.g., "LAX, Sept 16, 3:05 PM"]
-**Return:** [FILL IN — e.g., "LHR, Sept 28, 9:50 AM"]
+**Return:** [FILL IN — e.g., "LIN (Milan Linate), Sept 28, 9:50 AM"]
-**Outbound arrival:** [FILL IN — e.g., "LIS (Lisbon), Sept 17, 8:30 AM"]
+**Outbound arrival:** [FILL IN — e.g., "FCO (Rome), Sept 17, 2:05 PM"]
-**Cities and nights:** [FILL IN — e.g., "Lisbon 4 nights, Porto 3 nights, Sintra day trip"] **City-to-city transport:** [FILL IN — e.g., "Train, Lisbon to Porto ~3 hrs"] **Base neighborhoods:** [FILL IN, or ask Claude to recommend based on your shooting targets and companion interests]
+**Cities and nights:** [FILL IN — e.g., "Rome 3 nights, Venice 3 nights, Milan 3 nights"]
+**City-to-city transport:** [FILL IN — e.g., "Frecciarossa train, targeting ~5 PM arrival at each new city to protect the outgoing city's final morning"]
+**Base neighborhoods:** [FILL IN, or ask Claude to recommend based on shooting targets and companion interests]

 ---